YottaDB/YDBDoc/ProgGuide/triggers.rst

 Set
 +++++++++

 If a SET updates a global node matching a trigger definition, YottaDB executes the trigger code after the node has been updated in the process address space, but before it is applied to the database.
-When the trigger execution completes, the trigger logic commits the value of a node from the process address space only if $ZTVALUE is not set. if $ZTVALUE is set during trigger execution, the trigger logic commits the value of a node from the value of $ZTVALUE.
+When the trigger execution completes, the trigger logic commits the value of a node from the process address space only if $ZTVALUE is not set.
+If $ZTVALUE is set during trigger execution, the trigger logic commits the value of a node from the value of $ZTVALUE.

 Consider the following example: